ignadv1986/NGS-From-Bench-to-Bioinformatics/01_NGS_Foundations_&_Pre-processing/03_sequencing_QC.md

 - **Per Base Sequence Quality**

 It shows the average **Phred score** for each position in the reads.
 The Phred score measures how confident the sequencer is that the detected base is the correct one, so the higher the score, the better the quality.
+The Pred score is calculated as:

+$$Q = -10 \log_{10}(P)$$

-The Pred score is calculated as **Q = -10log<sub>10</sub>(P)**, where P is the probability of an incorrect base call.
+where P is the probability of an incorrect base call.
 Q30, the usually aimed for Phred score, translates to a 1 in 1000 error rate, or a 99.9% accuracy.
 Scores above 28 are categorized as good quality, and the score should remain uniform throughout the whole sequence.
 A drop at the end is normal in Illumina sequencers and it's usually solved during the trimming process.

 - **Per Sequence Quality Score**